-- 1. Completed application form (use provided template) - 2.
-A budget using the template provided - 3.
-Your organization's required financial documents as specified in the attached "Bellevue Financial Requirements" such as the most recent financial audit, proof of registration as a Washington State Charitable Organization, or a 990 completed by a certified public accountant or other professional who normally prepares such forms in the course of their business, as applicable.
+- 1. Completed application form using the provided template - 2.
+A budget using the provided template - 3.
+The organization's required financial documents as specified in the attached "Bellevue Financial Requirements" such as the most recent financial audit, proof of registration as a Washington State Charitable Organization, or a 990 completed by a certified public accountant or other professional who normally prepares such forms in the course of their business, as applicable.